Expected Policy Gradients for Reinforcement Learning: Expected Policy Gradients

 Here, the second equality follows by observing that the policy is a Dirac-delta and the third one follows from using \eqref{eq-dpg-chain}.
-We can then obtain $\nabla J$ by invoking Theorem \ref{th-gpgt} and plugging in the above expression for $I_G(s)$. \end{proof}
+We can then obtain $\nabla_\theta J$ by invoking Theorem \ref{th-gpgt} and plugging in the above expression for $I_G(s)$.
+The regularity conditions on $V$ follow from the regularity conditions on $\pi(s)$, $R(a,s)$ and $p(s' \mid a, s) $. \end{proof}

 These corollaries show that the choice between deterministic and stochastic policy gradients is fundamentally a choice of quadrature method.
 Hence, the empirical success of DPG relative to SPG \citep{silver2014deterministic, lillicrap2015continuous} can be understood in a new light.
 In particular, it can be attributed, not to a fundamental limitation of stochastic policies (indeed, stochastic policies are sometimes preferred), but instead to superior quadrature.
 DPG integrates over Dirac-delta measures, which is known to be easy, while SPG typically relies on simple Monte Carlo integration.
 Thanks to EPG, a deterministic approach is no longer required to obtain a method with low variance.